 For more information on our curbside pickup service, visit benlib.org/curbside or call (630) 766-4642.

-All items have been quarantined for 7 days prior to being checked out to you.
+Beginning Monday, May 3, all items have been quarantined for 24 hours prior to being checked out to you.
 Please do not use liquid disinfectant on library materials.
-Time is the best disinfectant!

 No. At this time, we are not accepting material donations.
 Please hold materials until an announcement is made that we are accepting donations.
 Thank you for your patience and understanding!